Masumadu/drf-email-service/README.md

     - from your terminal, navigate to your preferred directory location on your machine
     - clone the repository into a directory of your choice
     - navigate into the application's directory
+    - this repository is highly dependent on https://github.com/Masumadu/drf-iam-service.
+    - for a successful run of the application, kindly run https://github.com/Masumadu/drf-iam-service before starting this application
   - [▶️ Run Application](#run-application)
     - without docker:
       - create a virtual environment and activate it by executing below commands